guillec/ambi/README.md

 ## Signal Chain

-_Note I have a interface that lets me Re Amp a signal so I used that to my advatange in my signal chain._
+_Note I have a interface that lets me Re Amp a signal so I used that to my advantange in my signal chain._

 Sonic Pi > Interface > Pedals > Interface > Logic